googlecodelabs/migrate-python2-appengine/README.md

     - Can migrate to [Cloud Firestore](http://cloud.google.com/firestore) after this step (see Step 3a below)
         - Infrequent/uncommon as it is "expensive" (requires new project & you give up some performance)
         - It's for those who **must have** Firestore's (new) Firebase features
-1. Migrate from App Engine to Cloud Run (using Cloud Datastore)
+1. Migrate from App Engine to Cloud Run
     - Migrate your app to a container with Docker
     - Alternative container migration with Buildpacks (see Step "4a" below)